taneesha1/Disaster-Localization-via-Aerial-Imagery/README.md

-# Disaster Scenes Classification using Custom CNN
+# Disaster Localization via Aerial Imagery

 This project implements a custom Convolutional Neural Network (CNN) for classifying aerial images from the AIDER dataset into emergency-related categories.
 The model was trained from scratch using TensorFlow/Keras and achieved competitive results without using any pretrained architecture.